haadiya-hasan/Big-Data-and-Unstructured-Data/README.md

-# Data-Structures-using-Python
+# Big-Data-Unstructured-Databases
-This repository contains all the practical implementations, assignments, and problem-solving exercises completed as part of the Data Structures and Algorithms using Python in Semester 2.
-It covers fundamental concepts along with hands-on coding and optimized solutions using Python.
+This repository contains all the practical implementations, assignments, and projects completed as part of the Big Data &amp; Unstructured Databases course in Semester 2.
+It covers concepts of big data along with hands-on experience in MongoDB and NoSQL databases.